blabadi/nutracker-microservices/README.md

 # About

-Nutracker is a macro nutritions and calories log and tracking application. a user can search for a food, and add a portion of it and many others as daily entries in their daily log of meals.
+Nutracker is a macro nutritions and calories log and tracking application. a user can search for a food, or add a portion of it and many other foods as daily entries in their daily log of meals.

 ## Backend Architecture

 - Micro services
     - Domain services: entries, food-catalog, identity
-    - Support services: config-server, discovery, admin, auth-server
+    - Support services: config-server, eurka discovery, boot admin, OAuth2 auth-server
-    - framework spring boot 2 stack, webflux (reactive).
+    - frameworks: spring boot 2 stack, webflux (reactive).
     - data sources: mongo, elastic search (tbd)
+    - message bus: kafka, currently used by zipkin to log http traces
     - docker for containers
     - concerns and design goals:
         - Isolated and autonomous
         - Resilient, Fault tolerant
         - Responsive
         - Efficient
-        - Scalable/ Elastic/ Highly available (tbd, use kubernetes)
+        - Scalable/ Elastic/ Highly available
         - Monitored & traceable
         - Developer quality of life (strong tooling and fast workflow)
     - patterns: